-TOP 10 REASONS ON WHY YOU SHOULD VISIT KENYA
+TOP 10 TRIP REASONS ON WHY TO VISIT KENYA

-Why Go To Kenya For A Safari, Cultural, Historical, Coastal & Marine Vacation
+Why Go To Kenya For A Wildlife Safari, Cultural, Historical Trip & Marine Beach Vacation

 For Tour Planning Guidance On Kenya, Please Contact Us.

 1. The Mecca Of The Great Wildebeest Migration In AfricaStep into a real-world nature documentary of Kenya’s Great Migration!
 As you traverse the vast landscape of Masai Mara National Reserve from July to October, your AfricanMecca guide excitedly points to a dust cloud billowing on the horizon.
 Your gaze stays fixated as your anticipation builds.
 What magnificent scene awaits?
 As your safari vehicle draws near the source of the aerial disturbance, you feel a slight trembling on the ground.
 Suddenly, the immense shapes of wildebeests begin to emerge from the dust.
 A chaotic mix of hoofs, gray-black fur, white beards, tails and short manes thunder across the plains.

 As you pass the herd, flashes of black and white signify the presence of zebras.
 Following the direction of their heading, you see a seemingly endless number of the same creatures grazing upon shades of emerald-green grasses.
 As your guide cautiously approaches the animals, a distinctive landmark reveals itself just beyond a hill crest – the Mara River.

 Your guide takes you to an exceptional vantage point where the Mara River lies just a short distance away.
 The energy in the air is palpable.
 Dozens of wildebeests stand along a ledge just above the river, stomping and grunting in anticipation.
 As you ponder their hesitation, you look to the river itself.